Fade BG Image

 "Hm?"

 That's when I noticed.
 Below their ankles was… nothing.
-Burned stumps under crude bandages.
-For both legs… on all three.
+Just burned stumps under crude bandages.
+Both legs, on all three of them.

 "With these legs…"